devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 That’s all well and good, but why should you care?
 An application that follows the rules defined by the BLoC pattern will…

-1.  have all its business logic in one place
+1.  have all its business logic in one place.
-2.  have business logic that functions independently of the UI
+2.  have business logic that functions independently of the UI.
-3.  have UI that can be changed without affecting the business Logic
+3.  have a UI that can be changed without affecting the business Logic.
-4.  have business logic that is easily testable
+4.  have business logic that is easily testable.
-5.  rely on few rebuilds, as the UI only rebuilds when the State related to that UI changes
+5.  rely on few rebuilds, as the UI only rebuilds when the State related to that UI changes.

 \[7\], \[45\], \[58\], \[59\]